sadaks-me/trending_repos/README.md

-# GOJEK ASSIGNMENT
+# TRENDING REPOS

-GOJEK - A Flutter application for the trending github repositories.
+TRENDING REPOS - A Flutter application for the trending github repositories.

 ## Flutter Intro